newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/dog-trainer-cds.md

   to train dogs in narcotics detection.
 Follow these steps to apply:

-  1. Email the NJ Drug Control Unit (DCU) at cds@dca.njoag.gov to request the Dog Trainer CDS Registration application.
+  1. Email the NJ Drug Control Unit (DCU) at [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) to request the Dog Trainer CDS Registration application.

   2. After your completed application has been emailed to the DCU, they will email you an invoice to pay the fee online.

   3. Be sure to register with the [U.S. Drug Enforcement Administration (DEA)](https://www.deadiversion.usdoj.gov/online_forms_apps.html) to validate your CDS registration.
-Email a copy of your DEA registration to [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) within 60 days.
+Email a copy of your DEA registration to the DCU within 60 days.
 industryId:
   - petcare
 agencyId: nj-consumer-affairs